 Asset-based lending is another alternative finance method that is becoming increasingly popular among SMEs.
 This method allows SMEs to borrow money against their assets, such as property, inventory, and equipment.
 Asset-based lending is particularly useful for SMEs with valuable assets but may not meet the lending criteria of traditional banks.

 In conclusion, the COVID-19 pandemic has made it more difficult than ever for SMEs to access finance through traditional channels.
 SMEs are increasingly turning to alternative finance methods to get the funding they need to grow their businesses.
-Peer-to-peer lending, crowdfunding, invoice financing, and asset-based lending are just a few examples of alternative financing methods available to SMEs.
+Peer-to-peer lending, crowdfunding, receivables financing, and asset-based lending are just a few examples of alternative financing methods available to SMEs.
 These methods offer SMEs more flexible terms and lower interest rates than traditional bank loans.
 Lastly, these methods have the potential to become mainstream sources of finance in the future.